-Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact b) Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations or by the California Department of Fish and Game or US Fish and Wildlife Service? \boxtimes Approximately 4.8 acres of riparian habitat is located in the forested portion of SFDB between PM 9 and PM 12.
+Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact b) Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations or by the California Department of Fish and Game or US Fish and Wildlife Service?
+Approximately 4.8 acres of riparian habitat is located in the forested portion of SFDB between PM 9 and PM 12.
 Sensitive natural communities within the study area include central dune scrub (located between PM 3 and PM 4), coastal terrace prairie (located at approximately PM 1), coastal and valley freshwater marsh (located at approximately PM 4, PM 9-10, and PM 12), and northern coastal salt marsh (located at approximately PM 9).
 Please refer to Section 3.13, Wetlands and Other Waters of the US, which has a more detailed description of riparian habitat.
 For a detailed description of the affected environment for sensitive natural communities, please refer to Section 3.15, Special Status Species and Sensitive Natural Communities.
 Less than Significant Impact with Mitigation.
-The Action Alternative would permanently impact 2.6 acres and temporarily impact 1.9 acres of riparian habitat.
-Impacts to riparian habitat would be less than significant through implementation of the following mitigation measure.
-Mitigation Measure BIO-43: CFLHD shall compensate for the permanent loss of jurisdictional features through purchase of mitigation credits at an approved wetland mitigation bank and/or creation of wetland and riparian compensatory mitigation.
+The impact 2.6 acres and temporarily impact 1.9 acres of habitat would be less than significant through implementation. riparian hal bitat.
+Impad cts to ripari an Mitigation Measure BIO-43: CFLHD shall compensate for the permanent loss of jurisdictional features through purchase of mitigation credits at an approved wetland mitigation bank and/or creation of wetland and riparian compensatory mitigation.
 The replacement ratio shall be 1.5:1 (acres replaced to acres impacted) or higher, in accordance with permit terms and conditions.
 A mitigation and monitoring plan shall be developed for on-site restoration of temporarily impacted wetlands, on-site restoration of permanently and temporarily impacted riparian habitat, and mitigation of permanently impacted wetlands.
-Impacts to sensitive natural communities (ranging of permanent impacts and 0.14 and 0.31 acres of less than significant levels with implementation of temporary impacts) w ould be red duced to See also Mitigation Measure BIO-35. c) Have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means?
+Impacts to sensitive natural communities (ranging from between 0.10 acres and 0.45 acres of permanent impacts and 0.14 and 0.31 acres of temporary impacts) would be reduced to less than significant levels with implementation of the following mitigation measure.
+See also Mitigation Measure BIO-35. c) Have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means?